abpframework/abp/docs/en/Getting-Started-Angular-Template.md

 ## Getting Started With the Angular Application Template

-This tutorial explain how to create a new Angular application using the startup template, configure and run it.
+This tutorial explains how to create a new Angular application using the startup template, configure and run it.

 ### Creating a New Project